spacetelescope/jdaviz/docs/specviz/displaying.rst

 Pan/Zoom
 ========

-Included with the Specviz tool are multiple manners to change your view/perspective on the data displayed, depending on your environment:
+There are several ways to pan or zoom in on spectral features of interest.

 Interactive Pan/Zoom (Desktop App interface)
 --------------------------------------------